saint-yellow/baradb-http/README.md

 # saint-yellow/baradb-http
-An simple application of integrating HTTP into baradb, a key-value storage engine.
+A simple web service that integrates HTTP into [baradb](https://github.com/saint-yellow/baradb), a key-value storage engine.